SpaceXpanse/rod-electrum-wallet/README.rst

     python3 -m pip install --user .

-This will download and install the Python dependencies used by Electrum-CHI instead of using the 'packages' directory.
+This will download and install the Python dependencies used by ROD Electrum wallet instead of using the 'packages' directory.
 It will also place an executable named :code:`electrum-chi` in :code:`~/.local/bin`, so make sure that is on your :code:`PATH` variable.